MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Telemetry historical data (ingestion) and workflow

 Once you have your devices onboarded into Places, you can perform a one-time backfill of historical data to populate Places with historical telemetry.
 Then you can configure Places to receive continuous telemetry from your devices to stay up to date.
-The following diagram outlines the backfill file upload flow (top half) as well as the continuous device telemetry flow (bottom half).
+The following diagram outlines the backfill file upload flow (top half) and the continuous device telemetry flow (bottom half).

 :::image type="content" source="./media/connected-buildings/connected-buildings-graphic-device-telemetry2.png" alt-text="A diagram that outlines the backfill file upload and device telemetry flow.":::